Retiring in NC

 If you are considering living in North Carolina and weighing the pros and cons, its excellent healthcare is a pro.
 Home to some of the best hospitals and doctors in the country, patients will always be in good hands.

-Duke University Hospital, located in Durham, which is part of the Research Triangle, is the number one best hospital in North Carolina since it is nationally ranked in ten specialties and ten children's specialties.
+Duke University Hospital, located in Durham, part of the Research Triangle, is the number one best hospital in North Carolina since it is nationally ranked in ten specialties and ten children's specialties.
 UNC Hospitals in Chapel Hill is ranked at number two for its national rankings in three specialties and nine children's specialties.

 North Carolina has a humid subtropical climate, meaning the summers are warm and the winters are mild.
 Many retirees from New York, Pennsylvania, and other parts of the Northeast are moving to North Carolina for its warmer weather and moderate climate.